Marmayogi: Production

 After the success of Rajakumari (1947), M. G. Ramachandran approached writer A. S. A. Sami to write a script which would revolve around him.
 Samy wrote a script inspired by Vengeance by Marie Corelli, Shakespeare's theatrical play Macbeth and Robin Hood.
 Makers initially considered naming the film Karikalan but later changed it to Marmayogi to avoid it being confused with a historical film.
 Ramachandran's last name was credited as "Ramachandar".
-P. Bhanumathi was originally signed for the role of villanous Urvasi, but later she was replaced by Anjali Devi.
+P. Bhanumathi was originally signed for the role of villainous Urvasi, but later she was replaced by Anjali Devi.
 Serukulathur Sama, Sahasranamam and S. A. Natarajan were selected to portray supporting roles.
 M. N. Nambiar portrayed a positive character of Ramachandran's assistant.
 M. Masthan and W. R. Subbarao handled the film's cinematography.
 The film was edited by M. A. Thirumugam.

-Ramachandran's sword fight sequence with Sahasranamam was shot outdoors with Ramachandran practising for the scene for 3 to 4 days and refused to use a body double.
+Ramachandran's sword fight sequence with Sahasranamam was shot outdoors with Ramachandran practising for the scene for three to four days and refused to use a body double.
 Director Ramnath changed the climax from the original screenplay.
 After the film was completed, many felt that ending was not convincing and Ramnath reshot the climax which was accepted by audience.

 Themes and influences

 The film's plot was inspired by Vengeance by Marie Corelli and Shakespeare's play Macbeth.
-The film drew inspiration from the Russian film Ivan The Terrible (1944) and the scene where Karikalan enters the courtroom was inspired by the film Adventures of Robin Hood (1938).
+The film drew inspiration from the Russian film Ivan The Terrible (1945) and the scene where Karikalan enters the courtroom was inspired by the film Adventures of Robin Hood (1938).
 The scene where Ramachandran fights with a sword with Sahasranamam by riding a horse is inspired from The Black Arrow: A Tale of the Two Roses.

 Soundtrack

 The music was composed by S. M. Subbaiah Naidu and C. R. Subburaman.
-According to page 88 of G. Dhananjayan's 2014 book Pride of Tamil Cinema, only two songs were written for the film: "Kazhuthailiye Irandu Vitham" and "Thillalangadi Thillalangadi".
-Page 89 of the same book contradicts this, stating that the film had at least five songs, including "Azhagana Penn Maanai Paar", "Desam Pora Pokka Partha, Pesa Kooda Nalla Illae", "Inbam Iravil Amaidhiyile", "Kannin Karumaniye Kalavathi" and "Vetri Sangai Oothuvom".
-Lyrics written by K. D. Santhanam and Kannadasan.

 Release

 Marmayogi was released on 2 February 1951, delayed from 14 January.
-The film was given an A certificate (adults only) by the censor board because it featured a ghost (Ramachandran's character posing as one), making it the first Tamil film to receive this rating.
+The film was given an A certificate (adults only) by the censor board because it featured a ghost (King's character posing as one), making it the first Tamil film to receive this rating.